JuliaMolSim/AtomsCalculators.jl/docs/src/interface-definition.md

 # Interface Definition

-There are three main targets for calculations `potential_energy`, `forces` and [virial](https://en.wikipedia.org/wiki/Virial_stress).
+There are two alternative ways to call the interface: using functions `potential_energy`, `forces` and [virial](https://en.wikipedia.org/wiki/Virial_stress), or using `calculate` function together with `Energy`, `Forces` and `Virial`.

-Individual calls are implemented by overloading `AtomsCalculators` functions
+Individual calls are implemented by dispatching `AtomsCalculators` functions

 - `AtomsCalculators.potential_energy` for potential energy calculation
 - `AtomsCalculators.forces` for allocating force calculation and/or...
 - `AtomsCalculators.forces!` for non-allocating force calculation
 - `AtomsCalculators.virial` for [virial](https://en.wikipedia.org/wiki/Virial_stress) calculation

+The `calculate` interface is implemented by dispatching to

+- `AtomsCalculators.calculate` using `AtomsCalculators.Energy()` as the first argument for energy calculation
+- `AtomsCalculators.calculate` using `AtomsCalculators.Forces()` as the first argument for forces calculaton
+- `AtomsCalculators.calculate` using `AtomsCalculators.Virial()` as the first argument for virial calculation

-You do not need to implement all of these.
-To implement force calculation you only need to implement either allocating or non-allocating force call - see below for more details on how to implement force calculation.
+You do not need to implement all of these by yourself.
+There is macro that will help implement the other calls.

-Each call has two inputs: `AtomsBase.AbstractSystem` compatible structure and a `calculator` that incudes details of the calculation method.
-Additionally keywords can be give.
-These can be ignored, but they need to be present in the function definition.
+Each of the individual calls have two common inputs: `AtomsBase.AbstractSystem` compatible structure and a `calculator` that incudes details of the calculation method.
+Calculate interface has additionally the type of calculation as the first input.
+You can tune calculation by passing keyword arguments, which can be ignored, but they need to be present in the function definition.

+`potential_energy`, `forces`, `forces!` and `virial`:

 - First input is `AtomsBase.AbstractSystem` compatible structure
 - Second input is `calculator` structure
 - Method has to accept keyword arguments (they can be ignored)
 - Non-allocating force call `force!` has an AbstractVector as the first input, to which the evaluated force values are stored (look for more details below)

+`calculate`:

+- First input is either `Energy()`, `Forces()` or `Virial()`

 Outputs for the functions need to have following properties